Will Attorney in Missouri

-Please understand, making a last will and testament is usually a very simple process.
+Please understand, making a last will and testament is usually a very simple process with the help of a lawyer that has specializes in estate planning.
 It is not a lengthy undertaking requiring a major commitment, and you don’t need to know all the answers today.
 All you really need to do is call us or email us – all journeys begin with one first step.

 Dying Without a Will

 When a person dies without creating a will (technically known as dying “intestate”), control over the administration of the person’s estate will be given to Missouri courts and governed by Missouri state law.
 Most people don’t know that even if you don’t create a will, you still have a plan for your estate – and that plan is Missouri’s plan!
 Volumes of state statutes outline what happens to a person’s estate if they die without a will.
 Do you want to make your own plan, or are you okay with Missouri’s default plan?

 By creating a last will and testament, you can override the state of Missouri’s automatic plan for your assets.
 Instead, you can make your own estate planning decisions on items such as the following:

 - Guardianship and Conservatorship of Your Minor Children.
 Who will care for your children in your absence?

 - Beneficiaries of Your Estate.
 Who will ultimately receive your assets?